scylladb/sphinx-scylladb-theme/README.rst

     poetry install

-3. To build the sample docs, run the following command.
+3. Run the following command to build the docs.

 .. code:: console

-    potery run sphinx-build -a -b html docs/source _build/dirhtml
+    poetry run sphinx-autobuild -a -b html docs/source docs/_build/dirhtml

-If everything goes well, the previous command should generate a ``_build/dirhtml`` directory.
+If everything goes well, the previous command should generate a ``docs/_build/dirhtml`` directory.

-4. Open the ``index.html`` that you will find inside ``_build/dirhtml`` with your preferred browser.
+4. Open http://127.0.0.1:8000/ with your preferred browser and preview the docs.